 Since judges sentence individuals to “the custody of the attorney general,” BOP designators have ultimate decision-making power.
-That said, a person may ask prison administrators to reconsider earlier decisions with regard to the security level, custody scoring, and designation for the initial institution; during my journey, I found that it’s possible with a deliberate plan.
+That said, a person may ask prison administrators to reconsider earlier decisions concerning the security level, custody scoring, and designation for the initial institution; during my journey, I found that it’s possible with a deliberate plan.

 Initial Federal Prison Designation:

 Officials in Grand Prairie will review the judgment order and the PSR.
 From those documents, the staff will collect information on the person.
-That information will include details that follow:
+That information will include the following details:

 Racial background / Ethnicity

-- Prison officials try to keep a racial balance in the institutions, which can lead some prisoners to serve sentences far away from home.
+- Prison officials try to keep a racial balance in the institutions, which can lead some people to serve sentences far away from home.

-- A defendant’s age can influence scoring on the custody matrix.
+- A person’s age can influence scoring on the custody matrix.

 - Criminal offense

-- The crime for which an individual is serving time may influences security level.
+- The crime for which an individual is serving time may influence security level.

-- An individual’s citizenship will have an influence on custody level.
+- An individual’s citizenship will influence the custody scoring.

 - Some judges agree to make recommendations on where an individual serves the sentence.
 BOP officials may consider those recommendations.
-Ultimately, the BOP has discretion on where the individual will serve the sentence.
+Ultimately, the BOP decides where the individual will serve the sentence.